Canadian Dividend Investors

 As Preet Banerjee explains, whether or not you decide to manage your investments on your own or retain a financial advisor, you should periodically check that the fees you are being charged are reasonable and the amounts in your accounts, as reported by the financial institution, are correct.
 You do not want to become a victim of a financial scam, such as that perpetrated by Bernie Madoff on his clients.
 Trust but verify!

-If you are willing to learn how to read and interpret company financial statements and evaluate a company's future financial prospects, you should be able to significantly increase your dividend income and reduce the number of years required to achieve financial independence.
-Even if you prefer to retain the services of a financial advisor, becoming more knowledgable about the investing world and enable you to better understand your options and make more informed decisions.
+If you are willing to learn how to read and understand company financial statements and evaluate a company's future financial prospects, (neither of which are difficult), you should be able to significantly increase your dividend income and reduce the number of years required to achieve financial independence.
+Even if you prefer to retain the services of a financial advisor, becoming more knowledgeable about finance and investing will enable you to better understand your options and make more informed decisions.

 Common Advice: Only Full-Time Professionals Can Be Successful Investors

 Financial advisors will also tell you that managing an investment portfolio requires full-time monitoring of rapidly changing and unpredictable market conditions so that your investments can be adjusted to ensure maximum returns.
-However, share prices and stock market gyrations are of little importance to dividend investors and can be safely ignored, except if the share price of one of your favourite companies falls to an attractive value.
-As our mentor Warren Buffett famously said, " I never attempt to make money on the stock market.
-I buy on the assumption that they could close the market the next day and not reopen it for five years."
-Good advice.
+However, market prices and stock market gyrations are of little importance to dividend investors and can be safely ignored, except if the market price of one of your favourite companies drops to an attractive value.

 Common Advice: Focus on Share Prices and Capital Gains